-It is our policy to limit access to social security numbers to those persons who use the information in the normal course of their employment and their use shall be limited to activities permitted or required by federal law.
+It is our policy to limit access to social security numbers to those persons who use the information in the normal course of their employment, and their use shall be limited to activities permitted or required by federal law.
 These uses include financial transactions associated with student billing, financial aid, work study, and IRS reporting.
 All other activities associated with the student's registration grade reports, etc. will be identified through the use of the student I.D. number.
-This will limit the use of Social Security Numbers.